dtoczala/watson-landing-page/README.md

 - [Conversation with Alchemy Entity Extraction](https://kozhayasite.wordpress.com/2016/08/27/watson-conversation-with-alchemy-entity-extraction/) - great overview of Assistant concepts, and how to integrate with other Watson capabilities.
 Complete with a GitHub repo with sample code.
 - [Conversation Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248394.html) - A large document with some best practices and example use cases using Assistant.
 Very big, lots of details.
 - [The Socratic Method for Bot Writers](https://www.pullstring.com/blog/socratic-method) - great blog post on what to consider when planning and building a chatbot.
 Planning and thought up front can have a huge impact on the value of your chatbot.
+- [Watson Assistant Continuous Improvement Best Practices](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=54022554USEN) - nice whitepaper that you can download which highlights some best practices to set up a continuopus improvement environment for a deployed application with Watson Assistant.
+Not a lot on the DevOps pieces, but more focused on the "How do I test it?
+How do I improve it?" questions.

 **Intents**
 - [Defining Intents](https://www.ibm.com/watson/developercloud/doc/conversation/intents.html) - great starter page with video to help you in defining your intents.